piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

     CalcGranularDragHeat = T

 The results are written to the `PartAnalyze.csv` file.
+Several examples are available as part of the nightly regression testing in e.g. `regressioncheck/NIG_DSMC/GranularFlow_BallisticMotion`.

 ## Additional Features
 ### Deletion of Chemistry Products